How To Furnish a House on a Budget

 You can usually barter with the sellers to bring prices down.
 It’s another great way to find some truly unique finds.

-It’s the perfect opportunity to get some free gift vouchers for shops that are useful right now such as homeware stores and garden centres.
+It’s the perfect opportunity to get some free gift vouchers for shops that are useful for you right now, such as homeware stores and garden centres.

-We’ve had B&Q gift vouchers for years as presents off my mum for birthdays and Christmas as we’ve been doing up our house for a few years now.
+We had B&Q gift vouchers for years as presents for birthdays, and Christmas, as we’ve been doing up our two recent homes for over a decade now.
 They’re so useful!

 Many people throw away perfectly good and useable items in skips, so if you see something you like then don’t be afraid to knock on the door and ask if you can have it!